Howard and Doris Troyer Faculty Award

 1) The Faculty Development Advisory Committee will review applications and make recommendations to the Dean and President.

-3) The funds are not intended to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories, unless preapproved by the Dean.
+3) The funds should not be used to support the purchase of equipment, computers, hardware, software, printers, and other computing accessories, unless preapproved by the Dean.
 (These items can be requested through the College’s regular process for capital requests.)

 4) Awarded funds must be used for the purposes described in the proposal.
 If the faculty member wishes to use the funds in any other way, the Dean must be consulted in advance to seek approval of the change.

-5) The Howard and Doris Troyer Faculty Award winner will be expected to submit a report on the outcome of his or her work by September 1, 2016.
-The grantee cannot be considered for additional faculty development funding if the report is not filed.
+5) The Howard and Doris Troyer Faculty Award winner will be expected to submit a report on the outcome of his or her work by August 31, 2016.
+The grantee cannot be considered for additional faculty development funding if this report is not filed.

 Troyer Award proposals should contain the following sections in this order: